When it comes to maintaining weight and energy expenditure, the thyroid and leptin are the perfect pair.

 Leptin, a hormone made by fat cells, regulates appetite, metabolic efficiency, and body weight/composition, [6, 7] and has a strong influence on the HPA-T Axis.

 Leptin travels through the bloodstream to its receptors in the “appetite center” of the hypothalamus in the brain.
 Leptin tells the hypothalamus that the body has had enough to eat, i.e., it creates satiety.
-[7, 15, 18] When leptin and the thyroid are functioning normally, leptin encourages the hypothalamus to upregulate the HPA-T Axis, ensuring efficient metabolism by restricting food intake and enhancing energy expenditure.
+[7, 15, 18] When the thyroid and leptin are functioning normally, leptin encourages the hypothalamus to upregulate the HPA-T Axis, ensuring efficient metabolism by restricting food intake and enhancing energy expenditure.
 [2, 6, 12]

-Weight, Thyroid, and Leptin Resistance
+The Thyroid and Leptin Resistance

 Weight and thyroid issues including low thyroid levels affect metabolism and body composition.
 [10, 14] In combination with inflammatory signaling, weight and thyroid imbalances can lead to leptin resistance and weight gain.
 [4, 8, 13]